 Connect Apache Kafka® to Aiven for ClickHouse®

-You can integrate Aiven for ClickHouse® with either Aiven for Apache Kafka® service located in the same project, or an external Apache Kafka endpoint.
+Integrate Aiven for ClickHouse® with either Aiven for Apache Kafka® service located in the same project, or an external Apache Kafka endpoint.

 A single Aiven for ClickHouse instance can connect to multiple Kafka clusters with different authentication mechanism and credentials.
+Behind the scenes, the integration between Aiven for ClickHouse and Apache Kafka services relies on ClickHouse Kafka Engine.

 Aiven for ClickHouse service integrations are available for Startup plans and higher.